Alexander Hamilton, 10th Duke of Hamilton: Life

-Born on 3 October 1767 at St. James's Square, London, the eldest son of Archibald Hamilton, 9th Duke of Hamilton, he was educated at Harrow School and at Christ Church, Oxford, where he matriculated on 4 March 1786.
+Born on 3 October 1767 at St James's Square, London, the eldest son of Archibald Hamilton, 9th Duke of Hamilton, he was educated at Harrow School and at Christ Church, Oxford, where he matriculated on 4 March 1786.
 He received his MA on 18 February 1789.

 Hamilton was a Whig, and his political career began in 1802, when he became MP for Lancaster.
-He remained in the House of Commons until 1806, when he was appointed to the Privy Council, and Ambassador to the court of St. Petersburg until 1807; additionally, he was Lord Lieutenant of Lanarkshire from 1802 to 1852.
+He remained in the House of Commons until 1806, when he was appointed to the Privy Council, and Ambassador to the court of St Petersburg until 1807; additionally, he was Lord Lieutenant of Lanarkshire from 1802 to 1852.
 He received the numerous titles at his father's death in 1819.
-He was Lord High Steward at King William IV's coronation in 1831 and Queen Victoria's coronation in 1838, and remains the last person to have undertaken this duty twice.
+He was Lord High Steward at the coronation of William IV and Adelaide in 1831 and the coronation of Victoria in 1838, and remains the last person to have undertaken this duty twice.
 He became a Knight of the Garter in 1836.
 He held the office of Grand Master Mason of the Freemasons of Scotland between 1820 and 1822.
 He held the office of President of the Highland and Agricultural Society of Scotland between 1827 and 1831.
 He held the office of Trustee of the British Museum between 1834 and 1852.